First Time User? Enroll now.

 Home > Health Library > Superovulation

-Superovulation is the production of many mature eggs in one menstrual cycle, usually triggered by a medicine that stimulates the ovaries.
-Such medicines include clomiphene, follicle-stimulating hormone (FSH), and gonadotropins.
+Superovulation is the release of many mature eggs in one menstrual cycle.
+This often occurs after taking a medicine that stimulates the ovaries.
+Medicines that may be used are clomiphene or gonadotropins, such as a follicle-stimulating hormone (FSH).

-Superovulation with gonadotropins or FSH is watched closely to prevent severe ovarian hyperstimulation, a potentially life-threatening condition.
+Superovulation with medicines is watched closely to prevent severe ovarian hyperstimulation, a potentially life-threatening condition.